Planning a trip to Paris and trying to decided what museums to put on your itinerary?

 This period is characterized by Picasso’s use of the color blue and by his own depression caused by the death of his close friend, Carlos Casagemas.
-Picasso said “When I realized Casagemas was dead, I started to paint in blue.”
+Picasso said, “When I realized Casagemas was dead, I started to paint in blue.”

-The Picasso Museum has three brilliant paintings (shown below) from that oeuvre: Picasso’s 1901 Self Portrait (which marks the beginning of the Blue Period), the 1904 La Celestine, and the 1901 haunting Death of Casagemas.
+The Picasso Museum has three brilliant paintings (shown below) from that oeuvre: Picasso’s Self Portrait (which marked the beginning of the Blue Period), La Celestine, and the haunting Death of Casagemas.

 2. The Rose Period and Cubism: Fernande Olivier

 Picasso’s first love was Fernande Oliver, an artists’ model who looked like she had stepped out of a Toulouse-Lautrec painting.
 They met outside the dilapidated Bateau Lavoire in Montmartre when Picasso was a young artist living in dire poverty.

 Fernande is typically associated with his Rose Period, where Picasso traded his bleak blue palette for pinks and oranges.